 Is there a safe alternative to walking alone on campus during night or early morning hours?

-Students, male or female, should never walk alone at night; they should be accompanied by a friend.
+Students should never walk alone at night; they should be accompanied by a friend.
 The University's Department of Transportation provides several transportation services intended to assist students and employees while moving throughout campus during evening and overnight hours.
 These include fixed bus routes throughout campus, which operate until 3:30 a.m., seven nights per week during the fall and spring semesters, as well as N.I.T.E.
 (Night Intra-Campus Transportation Express) Ride.
 NITE Ride is a curb-to-curb, on-demand transportation service that operates seven nights per week from 5:30 p.m. until 7:30 a.m. when the university is open.
 To request a ride, students simply call 301–314-NITE.
 Additional information about transportation is available on the Department of Transportation web site at www.transportation.umd.edu.